ATD: Augmenting CP Tensor Decomposition by Self Supervision: Introduction

 \section{Introduction}

 Extracting unsupervised features from high-dimensional data is essential in various scenarios, such as physiological signals \citep{cong2015tensor}, hyperspectral images \citep{wang2017hyperspectral} and fMRI \citep{hamdi2018tensor}.
-Tensor decomposition models are often used for high-order feature extraction \citep{sidiropoulos2017tensor}, Among these, CANDECOMP/PARAFAC (CP) decomposition is one of the most popular models.
-These low-rank tensor decompositions \citep{kolda2009tensor}, such as CP decomposition, assume the input data is composited by a small set of components, while the reduced features are the coefficients that quantify the importance of each basis component.
+Tensor decomposition models are often used for high-order feature extraction \citep{sidiropoulos2017tensor}, among these, CANDECOMP/PARAFAC (CP) decomposition is one of the most popular models.
+The low-rank CP tensor decompositions \citep{kolda2009tensor} assume that the input data is composited by a small set of components, while the reduced features are the coefficients that quantify the importance of each basis, which provides a compact representation.

-Existing tensor decomposition objectives aim to {\em fit individual data samples} under statistical assumptions \citep{hong2020generalized,singh2021distributedmemory}, e.g., Gaussian noise.
+Under this low-rank assumption, existing tensor decomposition objectives aim to {\em fit individual data samples} with statistical error measures \citep{hong2020generalized,singh2021distributedmemory}, e.g., Frobenius norm or KL-divergence.
 Though {\em fitness} is an essential principle for feature reduction, common objective functions do not account for downstream tasks, e.g., classification.

-Another line of research for feature reduction is self-supervised contrastive learning \citep{he2020momentum}, which utilizes the class-preserving property of data augmentations \citep{dao2019kernel} and encodes low-dimensional embeddings by {\em enforcing alignments}: maximizing embedding similarity of samples from the same latent class while minimizing embedding similarity of samples from different latent classes \citep{chen2020simple,wang2020understanding}.
-However, these models are mostly built on deep neural networks, which are often black-box models with many parameters.
+Contrastive self-supervised learning (SSL) \citep{he2020momentum} is recently popular for unsupervised feature learning, which utilizes the class-preserving data augmentations \citep{dao2019kernel} and learns an encoder that can filter out class-irrelevant information.
+The optimization goal is to {\em enforce alignments} \citep{chen2020simple,wang2020understanding}, ensuring that the anchor sample is closer to the positive sample (which has the same latent class as the anchor sample) than to the negative sample (which is in a different latent class) in the embedding space.
+In an unsupervised setting, positive samples are given by data augmentations, while negative samples are hard to acquire \citep{arora2019theoretical, he2020momentum,chen2020simple}.
+Also, previous models are mostly built on deep neural networks, which are often black-box models with tens of thousands of learnable parameters.